StudentRND/Policies/staff-authorizations.md

 # Enforcement Permission Levels

-## Level 0 Staff
+## Attendees

-Attendees, Mentors, Judges, Sponsors, Press, and VIPs have no enforcement powers with regards to any StudentRND Policies.
+Attendees have no enforcement powers with regards to any StudentRND Policies.
+For the purposes of these rules, Mentors, Judges, Sponsors, Press, and VIPs are all considered attendees.

 ## Level 1 Staff